-First you must look into the Washington state ferry reservations from Bellingham Washington using the Alaska Marine Highway reservation system here www.dot.state.ak.us/amhs/reservations.shtml.
+First, you must look into the Washington state ferry reservations from Bellingham Washington using the Alaska Marine Highway reservation system here.
 The website will give some general idea on times, dates of sailings, and costs of doing so.
 Now keep in mind that the state of Alaska will raise the prices during the most active time of the year, and July – August will be the most expensive time.

-Keep in mind that seafood is a way of life in Alaska, and some at a restaurant close to your port will be an great culinary adventure.
-Some of these ports have food very close by, and others you will need to walk a little ways, but the food will be great.
+Keep in mind that seafood is a way of life in Alaska, and some at a restaurant close to your port will be a great culinary adventure.
+Some of these ports have food very close by, and others you will need to walk a little way, but the food will be great.

-Now as your trip moves along you will have allot more to see, and you have allot more to see.
-Wrangell Alaska is now up and coming, and you will want to keep a look out for those snow capped mountains.
+Now as your trip moves along you will have to allot more to see, and you have allotted more to see.
+Wrangell Alaska is now up and coming, and you will want to keep a lookout for those snow-capped mountains.

-From here allot of people will board, and begin their journey out towards the Skagway and Haines direction of the trip.
+From here a lot of people will board, and begin their journey out towards the Skagway and Haines direction of the trip.
 These two ports you can walk off directly, and have a very enjoyable time.

 These flights will give you a view of the mountains, and glaciers you can only get from a flight.

 Sometimes only nature can provide the kind of photography love possible such as the sun here in the shape of a heart.